wintercms/wn-blocks-plugin/README.md

         - button
 ```

-The `container` block type allows any block called `content`, or has a context of `content`, to be added to it:
+The `container` block type allows any block called `title`, or has a tag of `content`, to be added to it:

 ```yaml
 container: